throwas/dotfiles/Gridmove/readme.md

 Usage:
 Numlock must be on.
-Hotkeys: Win + Numpad numbers 1-9.
+Hotkeys: Win + Numpad numbers 1-9, or mouse dragging.
 Numpad number placement implies the general window placement, with a few exceptions.
 Example: Win+Numpad 3 = Lower right corner of the screen.